wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 Enquires: 07581 299 439

 ####Credits
-[Domestic II](/current/2015-domestic) is produced by [hÅb](/hab) with The Guinness Partnership; supported using using public funding by the National Lottery through Arts Council England; supported by City Response Limited.
+[Domestic II](/current/2015-domestic) is produced by [hÅb](/hab) with support from the Guinness Partnership and Guinness Property; supported using using public funding by the National Lottery through Arts Council England.